Navigating the Journey to Accredited Data Recipient Status

 Document everything: Keep clear records of policies, procedures, and testing results.

-Train your team: Ensure everyone understands CDR obligations and data privacy.
+Train your team: Ensure everyone understands CDR obligations.

 What Happens After You Become Accredited?